JasonkayZK/consistent-hashing-demo/README.md

 These features have been implemented:

 - Core consistent-hashing-algorithm
 - Consistent Hashing with Bounded Loads, according to [Consistent Hashing with Bounded Loads](http://ai.googleblog.com/2017/04/consistent-hashing-with-bounded-loads.html)
+- Customize hash function support
+- Customize replica number on hash ring support
 - A simple load-balance proxy demo
 - A full demo to show how consistent-hashing-algorithm works

 <br/>